ThasianX/Personal-Notes/Books/The Slight Edge.md

 - Celebration
     - Notice slight edge activities you accomplish and feel good about them
     - Trust the process and when you notice it's going well, celebrate

+### Chapter 15: Cultivate slight edge habits

+- Every one of your habits - good or bad - have their roots in choice, until they become automatic and take a life of their own
+- Your activities are the results of your choices in the present moment
+- The best way to get rid of unwanted habits are to replace them with a habit you do want
+- Power slight edge habits
+    - Show up
+        - Be the frog who not only decides to jump off but actually jumps

+        > Do the thing and you shall have the power

+        - By just committing to showing up, you have already won half the battle

+        > Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come.
+You wait and watch and work: you don't give up.

+    - Be consistent
+        - Show up consistently
+    - Have a positive outlook
+        - Approaching the events of life with a positive outlook helps move you toward your goals
+        - Notice other people's better qualities and look past their weaker ones
+        - But cultivating a positive outlook doesn't mean you can't get depressed
+            - Depression hits everyone at random times
+            - The first thing you want to do is go through your list of blessings, things you're thankful for
+            - Embrace the hard and difficult times because you know it will make you stronger
+    - Be committed for the long run

+        > It takes a long time to grow an old friend

+        - Ask yourself, are you willing to put in 10,000 hours to get what you want?
+    - Cultivate a burning desire backed by faith
+        - The kind of faith that keeps you up late at night and gets you up early in the morning
+        - The ones who achieve great things not only passionately want to achieve their dreams but also see themselves achieving them
+            - They deeply and passionately want to get somewhere and they know - not hope or wish - that they are going to get there
+    - Be willing to pay the price
+        - Whatever price you pay, there's a bigger price to pay for not doing it than the price for doing it
+            - Success may take you 5 to 10 years to achieve but failure will take a you a lifetime
+    - Practice slight edge integrity
+        - This is what you do when no one is watching
+        - Do you hold yourself accountable to what you said you were going to do?